Update on Mobility Scheme – 25th November 2020

 - Pay rates/allowances for performance of particular duties will not carryunless the new role includes the same conditions.

-- Please check the Job Descriptions for organisations as this will help to inform your selection choice (see Useful Links across).
+- Please check the Job Descriptions for organisations as this will help to inform your selection choice (see ‘Important Documents’ on this site).

-- Where you receive a notification informing you that you are being considered for a mobility move, you are advised to contact the Receiving Local HR (see contact mails under ‘Useful Links’ across page) to clarify any specific matters with regard to the position on offer.
+- Where you receive a notification informing you that you are being considered for a mobility move, you are advised to contact the Receiving Local HR (see contact mails under ‘Important Documents’ on this site) to clarify any specific matters with regard to the position on offer.

 General Conditions of Phase 1 of the Scheme

 - Scheme is open to permanent Civil Servants.